Promptly-Technologies-LLC/dir-diary/README.md

 - `--include`: Specifies the types of files to include in the summary based on their roles.
 Accepts multiple values.
 Valid options are: "source", "configuration", "build or deployment", "documentation", "testing", "database", "utility scripts", "assets or data", and "specialized".
 Defaults to `--include "source" --include "utility scripts"`.
 - `--api_key`: Your OpenAI API key.
 An API key is required for the tool to function, but the option flag is not required if you've set the API key as an environment variable.
 - `--model_name`: Specifies the OpenAI model to use for generating the summary.
 Defaults to `--model_name "gpt-3.5-turbo"`.
 Valid options are: "gpt-3.5-turbo", "gpt-3.5-turbo-0301", "gpt-3.5-turbo-0613", "gpt-3.5-turbo-16k", "gpt-3.5-turbo-16k-0613", "gpt-4", "gpt-4-0314", "gpt-4-0613".
 - `--long_context_fallback`: Specifies the fallback OpenAI model to use when the context is too long for the primary model.
-Defaults to `--model_name "gpt-3.5-turbo-16k"`.
+Defaults to `--long_context_fallback "gpt-3.5-turbo-16k"`.
 Valid options are: "gpt-3.5-turbo-16k", "gpt-3.5-turbo-16k-0613".
 - `--temperature`: Sets the "temperature" for the OpenAI model, affecting the randomness of the output.
 Defaults to `--temperature 0`.

-### Python API
+### Using the Tool from the Python API

 Inside a Python script, you can summarize your project folder with the `summarize_project_folder` function, which takes the same arguments as the CLI tool.